Fanchengyan/FanInSAR/docs/source/api/query/query.rst

+.. _query:

 geospatial Queries
 ==================

 .. currentmodule:: faninsar.query

-Geospatial Query in FanInSAR is used to sample values from GeoDataset.
+Geospatial Query in FanInSAR is used to retrieve or sample values from GeoDataset.
 Query includes:

 .. csv-table::
    :header: "Query Type", "Description"